-CAP provides an unbiased source of information, referral and advocacy services for people who are having difficulties in obtaining rehabilitation and independent living related services.
-It is run within MOD's Client Services Program of under a grant from the U.S. Department of Education's Rehabilitation Services Administration.
-In order for the Commonwealth to be eligible for in excess of $50 million in federal funds for vocational rehabilitation and independent living services, the Commonwealth must operate this program fully separate from, and independent of, any vocational rehabilitation agency.
-In Massachusetts, Commission for the Blind and the Massachusetts Rehabilitation Commission administer the Vocational Rehabilitation Program.
+CAP provides an unbiased source of information, referral, and advocacy services for people who are having difficulties obtaining vocational rehabilitation and independent living related services.
+It operates within MOD's Client Services Program under a grant from the U.S. Department of Education's Rehabilitation Services Administration, the same agency that funds the vocational rehabilitation and independent living programs in Massachusetts.
+A requirement of the grant is that CAP operates in an agency that is completely separate from, and independent of, any vocational rehabilitation agency or independent living center.
+In Massachusetts, Massachusetts Commission for the Blind and Massachusetts Rehabilitation Commission administer vocational rehabilitation services and independent living programs are provided through eleven independent living centers that operate across the state.

 Privacy and Independence of CAP: